 Instead of individual family members plugging into separate devices for a solo film-viewing experience with headphones, go on a family outing to a theater near where you're staying.
 It's fun to share the experience with the locals.

-But taking a break from texting throughout the day is a good way to be here now; tell kids that if they're glued to their device, they're stepping out of the group experience, which shows a lack of courtesy to those around them (aka the family in "family vacation").
-Agree on a time it's OK to contact friends — say, on a lazy afternoon when other family members are reading or napping, or after dinner.
+But taking a break from texting throughout the day is a good way to be here now; tell kids that if they're glued to their device, they're stepping out of the group experience, which shows a lack of courtesy to those around them (aka, the family in "family vacation").
+Agree on a time when it's okay to contact friends — say, on a lazy afternoon when other family members are reading or napping, or after dinner.

 Kids love playing games such as Apples to Apples, Uno or other classic card games — all of which easily fit in a suitcase.
 Mad Libs and Car Bingo are great for the road.
 Charades is another fun one to get the whole family involved, and it requires no equipment at all.
 Unplug, and plug into fun with humans!